v-byte-cpu/sx/README.md

   * **Custom TCP scans with any TCP flags**: Send whatever exotic packets you want and get a result with all the TCP flags set in the reply packet
   * **UDP scan**: Scan UDP ports and get full ICMP replies to detect open ports or firewall rules
   * **SOCKS5 scan**: Detect live SOCKS5 proxies by scanning ip range or list of ip/port pairs from a file
+  * **Docker scan**: Detect open Docker daemons listening on TCP ports and get information about the docker node
-  * **Elasticsearch scan**: Detect open Elasticsearch nodes by pulling out cluster information and all index names
+  * **Elasticsearch scan**: Detect open Elasticsearch nodes and pull out cluster information with all index names
   * **JSON output support**: sx is designed specifically for convenient automatic processing of results

 ## Build from source